 Traditional Siamese cats are indigenous to the nation of Siam, now known as Thailand.
 Noticeable features of Traditional Siamese cats are their crooked tail and crossed eyes.

-Becoming popular in Siam during the 14th century, there are plenty of ancient hieroglyphics at Old Thai temples that show us how admired these felines were even back then.
+Becoming popular in Siam during the 14th century, plenty of ancient hieroglyphics at Old Thai temples show us how admired these felines were even back then.

 An old tale explains why their tails are crooked, but whether you believe this myth is up to you.
-The myth explains that Siamese cats were given the responsibility of protecting royal goblets within the Siam kingdom.
+The myth explains that Siamese cats were responsible for protecting royal goblets within the Siam kingdom.
 To do so, they wrapped their tails around the precious objects, which gave them the crooked tail they now have today.

 The myth also states that Siamese cats got their cross-eyed look because they would stare incessantly at the goblets, giving them their crossed eye look.

-The traditional types of Siamese cats only have light-colored coats that are covered by dark areas on their paws, face, ears, and tail.
-The color contrast of traditional Siamese cats is referred to as a seal point.
+The traditional Siamese cats only have light-colored coats covered by dark areas on their paws, face, ears, and tail.
+The color contrast of traditional Siamese cats is called a seal point.

-Due to selective breeding, modern Siamese cat varieties come in many different colors, including blue, chocolate, and lilac points.
+Due to selective breeding, modern Siamese cat varieties come in many colors, including blue, chocolate, and lilac.

-Below you’ll find more information regarding the defining features of each traditional Siamese variant and what sets them apart from each other.
+Below you’ll find more information regarding the defining features of each traditional Siamese variant and what sets them apart.

 1. Classic Siamese Cats